-zoo_pcrAmplification.csv - > Metadata on PCR amplification sample processing is presented in this table.
+Author: Stephanie Parker Revision: F Zooplankton metabarcoding (DP1.20221.001) Date: 03/00/2023 Title: NEON User Guide to Macroinvertebrate metabarcoding (DP1.20126.001) and Date: 05/06/2025 zoo_pcrAmplification.csv - > Metadata on PCR amplification sample processing is presented in this table.
 One record is expected per dnaSampleID/replicate combination.
 The dnaSampleID equals the dnaSampleID in the zoo_dnaExtraction table.

 zoo_markerGeneSequencing.csv - > Metadata on gene sequencing is presented in this table One record is expected per dnaSampleID/replicate combination.
-The dnaSampleID equals the dnaSampleID in the zoo_dnaExtraction table.
+The dnaSampleID equals the dnaSampleID in the zoo dnaExtraction table.

 zoo_dnaRawDataFiles.csv -> Metadata directing a user to the raw data file URL is presented in this table in the field rawDataFilePath.
 Raw data files are presented in a zipped format.
-One record is expected in this table per dnaSampleID/rawDataFileName combination, this results in 4 records per dnaSampleID: 1 forward and 1 reverse sequence for the BE primer, and 1 forward and 1 reverse sequence for the F230 primer.
-There are 4 raw files per year in the url location: 1 forward BE, 1 reverse BE, 1 forward F230, and 1 reverse F230 containing.
+One record is expected in this table per dnaSampleID/rawDataFileName combination, this results 1 forward and 1 reverse sequence for each primer per dnaSampleID.
+There are multiple raw files per year in the url location: 1 forward and 1 reverse file per primer.
 Each file contains sequences from all dnaSampleIDs from that sampling year.
 The dnaSampleID equals the dnaSampleID in the inv dnaExtraction table.